Raj16012024/Rajee_Repos/README.md

 Cucumber Junit

 ### Getting Started
 This repository had been cloned to a local machine for development and testing purposes.
-Under a new Maven project, these Java packages (browser control, features, page objects, step definitions, and utilities) were created under src/test/java directories in IntelliJ.
+Under a new Maven project, these Java packages (browser control, features, page objects, step definitions, and utilities) were created under the src/test/java directories in IntelliJ.
 See deployment for notes on deploying the project.

 #### Installation

 A step-by-step guide will tell you how to get the development environment up and running.

 ```
-$ First step
-$ Another step
-$ Final step
+$ Create the Cucumber JUnit TestRunner class to run the BDD tests.
+$ Create classes called Webconnector, Constantutilities, cucumber hooks, step definitions, and Authenticating page under the packages
+$ Create feature files and core or base page classes
+$ Implement a mechanism to run the tests in the Web connector class
 ```

 #### Usage